semantic-machines/veda-client/API.md

 **Limitations:**
 - **Single root element required:** Template must have exactly one root element.
 Multiple root elements will trigger a console warning and only the first element will be used.
-- **Duplicate keys warning:** If multiple items have the same key value, a warning is logged.
-Each item must have a unique key for proper reconciliation.
+- **Duplicate keys warning:** If multiple items have the same key value, a warning is logged. **Behavior:** The last item with a duplicate key "wins" and overwrites previous items with the same key in the internal Map.
+This can lead to missing or incorrect elements in the rendered list.
 - **Static item-key:** The `item-key` attribute must be static.
 Dynamic keys (e.g., `item-key="{this.keyName}"`) are not supported and will cause reconciliation issues.
 - Source array must be reactive; plain arrays that never change reference will not emit updates
 - Watchers still compare by reference, so `this.watch(() => this.state.items, ...)` requires assigning a new array when you need the watcher to fire